DCC-EX/dcc-ex.github.io/docs/ex-rail/EX-RAIL-command-reference.rst

 ``XFON( cab, func )`` - Send DCC function ON to specific cab
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-  Send DCC function ON to specific cab (eg coach lights) *Not for Loco use - use FON instead!*
+  Send DCC function ON to specific cab (e.g. coach lights) *Not for Loco use - use FON instead!*

 |hr-dashed|

 ``XFOFF( cab, func )`` - Send DCC function OFF to specific cab
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-  Send DCC function OFF to specific cab (eg coach lights) Not for Loco use - use FON instead!
+  Send DCC function OFF to specific cab (e.g. coach lights) Not for Loco use - use FON instead!

   All the above "ON" commands are event handlers that trigger a sequence of commands to run when the event occurs.
 These can vary from the most basic tasks such as setting signals when turnouts are closed or thrown, to triggering complete automation sequences via a DCC accessory decoder.